 So when Leah Schapira told me that I should look into succulents, I was incredulous.
 Me?
 Plants?
 I really don’t have the head to remember to water things.
 That’s particularly why, she said, they’d be perfect for me.

 I ordered this set of 20 mini succulents on Amazon back in May (did you think you could buy live plants on Amazon?) and found these pretty glass terrariums at Wegmans.
 Since succulents happen to be “in style” now, you can pretty much find them anywhere flowers are sold, including garden centers.

-Now, the succulent experts say that terrariums aren’t the ideal home for succulents before glass doesn’t drain and damp soil kills succulents.
-Ideally, you can very lightly spray the succulent leaves once in awhile to avoid this, but let’s be honest.
+Now, the succulent experts say that terrariums aren’t the ideal home for succulents because glass doesn’t drain, and damp soil kills succulents.
+Ideally, you can very lightly spray the succulent leaves once in a while to avoid this, but let’s be honest.
 I have not done this.
 I have not watered my succulents.
 Not once.
 And they’re still adorable, no?

 That’s all.
 Succulents are a type of cactus, so the leaves can hold the water they absorb for a long time, and they love sunlight.
 So near a window is a good spot to keep ‘em.
 Renee Muller has a big pot of succulents outdoors and those are thriving and growing and are way more lush than my mini guys.

 But way more important than caring for your succulents is choosing a pretty pot or terrarium to plant them in.